 How I Like to Organise my React Projects

 React is an un-opinionated library which leaves a lot of choice to the developer.
 I believe this has benefited the React ecosystem but it also means there are many ways to achieve the same goal.
 One choice up to developers is how to structure your codebase.
-I have my personal opinion written down here but I am also open to different ways of organising a React codebase. (if you disagree with me I can still work for you 🤣)
+I have my personal opinion written down here but I am also open to different ways of organizing a React codebase. (if you disagree with me I can still work for you 🤣)

 The React official docs has it's own un-opinionated advice here.